krishnendu-2003/ElectionBuddy/README.md

 # Description

 Election Buddy is a decentralised voting portal.
-With the use of the AIA chain, candidates can find it safe to vote here, because of the security that this blockchains promises to its users .
+With the use of the Linea chain, candidates can find it safe to vote here, because of the security that this blockchains promises to its users .
 Liner

 ## Getting Started